atmc9/Docker/README.md

     * Hyper-V isolation container: Windows spins a light weight Hyper-V VM and it used it separate OS
     * only one container for Hyper-V VM is possible

+ # Docker Images

+ 1. Image: is a read only template for application containers.
+It contains all code and supporting files to run application.
+(OS files app files, Manifest)
+ 2. Images are build time constructs, containers are runtime
+ 3. Image is a stack of layers
+ 4. We store Images in Registry, on-prem or Cloud
+ 5. How to make changes to Image as it is read only, for every container we will ahve a thin writable layer.
+ 6.

+ ## Docker Image Commands

+* Pull image from registry: docker image pull ...
+*